Ruslan3584/Pattern_recognition/README.md

 Test set accuracy: 0.9604
 ```

-## Kab 9 - Finding the separating circle
+## Lab 9 – Finding the separating circle

 ### Description
 Modification of Perceptron Algorithm where hyperplane is a circle (modified scalar product).